The Roomba 890 and The Roomba 690 are the two cheapest of only four Roomba models that are currently being offered by

 - Get the Roomba 890 here if you want a more efficient (better mapping, faster, less maintenance) cleaning solution.

-- On the other hand, the Roomba 690 is on sale here for 13% off today for significantly cheaper ($150+ cheaper than the 890).
+- On the other hand, the Roomba 690 is significantly cheaper than the 890.
 It has the same WiFi control, but just older cleaning technology (better entry level robot).

 iAdapt navigation technology

 Both the Roomba 690 and the Roomba 890 use the iAdapt navigation technology as their floor guide.
 Using iRobot’s proprietary software and algorithm, the robot vacuums can easily map out your floors to ensure that they cover the entire area and not miss any spot.

 With iAdapt, the Roomba 890 and 690 are able to go around any room, avoid steep falls, go along wall edges, go around or under furniture, and know whether they are vacuuming carpets, hardwood floors, tiles, and other floor types.

 Winner: Tie, because the Roomba 890 and 690 both use the same navigation technology.